 Ailing supermarket chain Morrisons, which recently announced the biggest downturn in sales at a listed supermarket in decades and a massive profit warning, has resorted to price cuts to boost its brand.
-In May it revealed, using the lucklustre strapline ‘it’s the new cheaper Morrisons’, that 1,200 products were being discounted making the chain, equally unsnappily, ‘permanently cheaper’.
+In May it revealed, using the lacklustre strapline ‘it’s the new cheaper Morrisons’, that 1,200 products were being discounted making the chain, equally unsnappily, ‘permanently cheaper’.

-Morrisons is up-front about wanting to align itself with the discount grocers Aldi and Lidl, as well as Asda, and then differentiate itself by focusing on range, fresh food and service.
+Morrisons is up-front about wanting to align itself with the discount grocers Aldi and Lidl, as well as Asda, and then differentiate itself by focusing on the range, fresh food and service.